'Better progress, more movement' in last-gasp Brexit talks: EU's von der Leyen says | DW | 20.11.2020

 She added that the team is "engaged and working tirelessly day and night to indeed reach the natural deadline ... by the end of the year."

-Despite, the Commission chief's optimism, EU diplomats charged with tracking the progress of talks told AFP they see no swift end in sight — unless UK Prime Minster Boris Johnson decides to compromise.
+Despite, the Commission chief's optimism, EU diplomats charged with tracking the progress of talks told AFP they saw no swift end in sight — unless UK Prime Minster Boris Johnson decides to compromise.

 There is "growing concern that the negotiations are not progressing fast enough to guarantee ratification" by the end of year, one unnamed EU diplomat said, after member state envoys were updated on the talks.